tomsl/com.tomsl.ws.ecg/README.md

 ECG File.

-Used to check if mail-recivers are 'disallowed' by Robins-List
+Used to check if mail-recivers are 'disallowed' by Robinson-List
 << for AUSTRIA only >>